belav/csharpier/README.md

 # CSharpier

 This is a prettier plugin for csharp.
 It uses a simple .net core console application to use Roslyn to generate the syntax tree.
 It is in an early state, but can (probably) generate correct code for ~50% of the node types found in the roslyn syntax tree.
+Compare ./prettier-plugin-csharpier/Samples/AllInOne.cs to ./prettier-plugin-csharpier/Samples/AllInOne.Formatted.cs to get a sense of the progress.

 ## Known Issues
 - Strips out all comments